viveksg/jos/reports/extended_paging.md

 Tables and entries pointing to 4MB pages.
 The extended page pointing page directory Entries have 7th (0-indexed) LSB set.

 JOS kernel is from 0xF0000000 to 0xFFFFFFFF.
-Under default Paging mechanis
+Under default Paging mechanism
 This requires 256/4 = 64MB space just to maintain kernel page tables, While with extended paging enabled,
 This mapping can be done in 64 extended page directory entries.

 To enable extended page size, we first need to ensure that processor architecture Supports page size extension.
-And then 4th bit of CR4 register is enabled.
-In this kernel, when bootloader transits to 32 bit protected mode.
+And then 4th bit of CR4 register is enabled In this kernel, when bootloader transits to 32 bit protected mode.

 CR4 bit was introduced in Pentium processors, so if we can detect the processor
 Model is greater than or equal to pentium model, then we can proceed with
 Page size extenstion logic.